Hybrasil. The much-loved Dublin producer emerges from the underground.

 As Hybrasil’s career trajectory steepens… the way through the woods widens… the hard work is paying off.

-[Of his upcoming album, Hybrasil states: “It’s inspired by the people I have met here in Berlin and my experiences in the city.
+[Of his new album, Hybrasil states: “It’s inspired by the people I have met here in Berlin and my experiences in the city.
 It is written, produced and mixed for the Panorama Bar / Berghain sound system and the people who dance there.”]